horeaporutiu/REST-API-Tutorial-IBM-Watson/README.md

 # REST API Tutorial - IBM Watson

-This repo contains the code to use Watson Language Translation API and Watson Tone Analyzer API.
+This repo contains the code to use Watson conversation, tone analyzer, and language translation APIs.
 Please refer to <a href="https://www.youtube.com/watch?v=BkVy1hDCcpo&list=PLVztKpIRxvQXdcUdfC1G9YDXGgyTTpSyZ">youtube tutorials</a> for full explanation of the code to use Watson APIs.

 ## Simple to use
 Before you get started, you'll need a couple things.